 In April police arrested 15 high-profile prodemocracy leaders, including former chairs of the Democratic and Labor parties, for “organizing and participating in unlawful assembly” in 2019.

 Because of the strict limits on any public gathering due to health restrictions, police have not issued any “letters of no objection” for public demonstrations since the start of the COVID-19 pandemic.
 For the first time since 1990, police denied a permit for a June 4 Tiananmen Square vigil, citing social distancing concerns.
 Police also refused to allow the Chinese National Day prodemocracy protest in October, although official gatherings did take place.
 Protesters marched in defiance of the ban, flanked by a heavy police presence; there were dozens of arrests.

 Freedom of Association

-Under the law any person claiming to be an officer of a banned group may be sentenced to a fine of HK$100,000 ($12,800) and a maximum of three years in prison.
-Those providing meeting space or other aid to a banned group may also be sentenced to fines and jail time.
+Under the law any person claiming to be an officer of a banned group may be sentenced to a maximum of three years in prison and fined.
+Those convicted of providing meeting space or other aid to a banned group may also be sentenced to fines and jail time.

 c.
 Freedom of Religion